This post may contain affiliate links. As an amazon associate, I earn from qualifying purchases. See my full Disclosure Policy for details.

 The small ingredients list also makes it perfect for some tidy mixing when you just want to melt into a recliner and get cozy fast.
 I hope you enjoy it!!

-Old Fashioned: Ingredients & Equipment
+Old Fashioned: Ingredients & Substitutions

 To make this Old Fashioned Cocktail, you will need …